matheus-vieira/matheus-vieira.github.io/source/_questions_2025_azure/question-33.md

----
 layout: question
-title: What is Azure Key Vault used for?
+title: What Azure service is best suited for hosting a microservices-based architecture using containers?
 options:
-- File storage
-- Virtual machine management
-- Database hosting
+- Azure Functions
-- Secrets and key management
+- Azure App Service
+- Azure Logic Apps
+- Azure Kubernetes Service (AKS)
 answer: 4
-explanation: "Azure Key Vault is a cloud service for securely storing and accessing secrets, keys, and certificates."
+explanation: "AKS is a managed Kubernetes service in Azure designed specifically for running containerized applications in a microservices architecture."
+difficulty: hard
 ---